TheDataAnalyst-RITU/geo-experiment-incrementality/README.md

 ## How to use this workbook

-If you're learning the concept, work through the exercises in the README tab in order — they walk you from parallel-trends checking through the final money translation.
+Work through the exercises in the README tab in order — they walk you from parallel-trends checking through the final money translation.
 Try to explain each step out loud, as if presenting to a stakeholder.
-That's the muscle interviews actually test.

 If you want to extend it, the most natural additions are: a statistical significance check (the DiD point estimate has uncertainty around it that I didn't quantify), a regression-based version with city and time fixed effects, or a synthetic-control version that blends multiple control regions into one custom counterfactual.